Lord Mayor's Creative Fellowships Guidelines

 Council will only accept one application per individual.

-An applicant must not apply for a grant under this program if the applicant has also applied for a grant under the Creative Sparks Grant Program (regardless of whether or not the applicant is successful).
+An applicant must not apply for a grant under this program if the applicant has also applied for a grant under the Creative Sparks Grant Program (regardless of whether the applicant is successful).

 Preference will be given to applicants who did not receive either a Creative Sparks Grant or Lord Mayor’s Creative Fellowship in the previous financial year.
 This does not apply where the organisation is acting as an auspice.